Snipes Mountain AVA: History

-Snipes Mountain, itself, was named for Ben Snipes, an early Yakima County pioneer who built a house at the base of a mountain in the 1850s and developed an expansive cattle operation.
+Snipes Mountain was named for Ben Snipes, an early Yakima County pioneer who built a house at the base of a mountain in the 1850s and developed an expansive cattle operation.

-The petition to create the Snipes Mountain AVA was filed by Upland Vineyards, which was first planted in 1917 by Washington State wine pioneer William B. Bridgman.
+Upland Vineyards, was first established in 1917 by Washington State wine pioneer William B. Bridgman.
 The vineyard on Snipes Mountain was one of the first to plant the European Vitis vinifera varieties of Semillon and Pinot noir in Washington.
+The petition to TTB was submitted by Mr. Todd Newhouse, of the Upland Winery in Outlook, Washington on behalf of area grape growers proposing the establishment of the viticultural area named "Snipes Mountain."

+Terroir

+The viticultural area is centered around Snipes Mountain, a 7 mi long anticline ridge with a 1290 ft peak that rises from the floor of the Yakima Valley with comparatively unique, rocky soils, called Aridisols.
+The viticultural area also includes Harrison Hill, which lies contiguously east of Snipes Mountain and has similar soil and topography.